carrotquest/ios-sdk/README.md

 ​
 2) Choose your project's name in targets list.
 ​
-3) Click "+ Capability" in "Singing & Capabitities" tab.
+3) Click "+ Capability" in "Signing & Capabilities" tab.
-​

 4) Find and choose App Group in droplist.
 ​
 5) An empty App Group identifiers list will be shown in the tab.
 Add Identifier previously registered on Apple Developer Portal here.